la2050/archive/_projects/2015/the-alternative-travel-project.md

   'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
     There will be no partners on the proposed projects.
 All elements of the project will be produced in-house.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': "In the next year at ATP, we believe our running costs will add up to about $200,000.
-We raised nearly $100,000 this year (our organization's first fundraiser) through an online auction & believe that a combination of donations, corporate partnerships, and merchandise sales will fulfill any additional costs in the upcoming year.\r\n"
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "$50,000- towards developing the ATP App                      TOT: $50,000\r\n\r\n$10,000 x 4- towards 4 ATP produced videos.
-TOT: $40,000\r\nA.
-The first one would be a video we would aim to distribute to driver-ed schools.
-It would emphasize the safety concerns drivers need to be aware of when sharing the road with ATP-ers. \r\nB.
-The second would be aimed at children commuting to school.
-This would give children key pointers on how to stay safe when walking, cycling or taking the public transit to school.\r\nC.
-The third video is focused on Health and ATP lifestyle.\r\nD.
-And finally the fourth video would be focused on New Tech & the incredible advancements offered for an ATP friendly lifestyle.\r\n\r\n$10,000- towards a Forum                                         TOT: $10,000\r\nbringing developers, engineering students & community leaders to brainstorm together & dialogue about the benefits of bringing ATP infrastructure into new development.\r\n\r\nFINAL TOTAL: $100,000"
   How do you plan to scale the success of your proposal?: >-
     Truthfully, the success of our proposal comes down to locking in a grant.
     Falling short of that, our second tier (but no less meaningful) successes